 Early 19th century French educator Louis Braille had invented a universal system for reading and writing for people who are blind or visually impaired.
 Every year Louis Braille’s birth anniversary 4th January is celebrated globally as World Braille Day with the aim of spreading awareness about the importance of Braille as a communication support tool for the visually impaired people, and to talk about equal rights and opportunities for them.

-On World Braille Day 2023, The CSR Journal takes a look into Corporate Social Responsibility initiatives undertaken in the last one year for supporting visually impaired people.
+On World Braille Day 2024, The CSR Journal takes a look into Corporate Social Responsibility initiatives undertaken in the last few years with a focus on eye care and to support visually impaired people.

 SBI Foundation’s ‘Dialogue in the Dark’ Centre in Mumbai

 SBI Foundation, the CSR arm of the State Bank of India announced in October 2022 that they have partnered with ACE Social Foundation to launch an empathy experience centre, ‘Dialogue in the Dark’.
 It is located at Maker Chambers III at Nariman Point, Mumbai.